 To end the hike, trace your steps back.
 There’s also a neglected trail that runs down to Lo So Shing Beach that you can take to complete the Mt Stenhouse hike loop.
 But because we didn’t take that route, we can’t comment on it.

 Mt Stenhouse – Closing thoughts

 What we’ve highlighted is perhaps the shortest and easiest trail to the top of Mt Stenhouse.
 There are other similar neglected trails from Lo So Shing Beach, and Sham Wan Beach (the turtle nesting beach).
 Try them at your own risk.

 If you’re looking to hike around the south side of Lamma Island, the circular trail via Ling Kok Shan would be my recommendation.
 It’s a great way to explore the secluded side of Lamma with its beaches and villages.
 Or you could hike from one end of the island to the other on the Lamma Family Walk.

 Compared to those hikes Mt Stenhouse feels raw, unchartered, and quite challenging.
-But it does offer those very unique views of Lamma Island, even if it from those rocks below the peak.
+But it does offer those unique views of Lamma Island, even if it is from those rocks below the peak.